$18.37 Million in Sales Expected for Sol-Gel Technologies Ltd. (NASDAQ:SLGL) This Quarter

-Analysts expect Sol-Gel Technologies Ltd. (NASDAQ:SLGL) to report sales of $18.37 million for the current quarter, Zacks reports.
-Three analysts have made estimates for Sol-Gel Technologies’ earnings, with the highest sales estimate coming in at $24.00 million and the lowest estimate coming in at $10.62 million.
-Sol-Gel Technologies posted sales of -$10.11 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 281.7%.
-The business is scheduled to issue its next quarterly earnings results on Thursday, March 3rd.
+Equities analysts predict that Sol-Gel Technologies Ltd. (NASDAQ:SLGL) will announce sales of $18.37 million for the current quarter, Zacks Investment Research reports.
+Three analysts have made estimates for Sol-Gel Technologies’ earnings.
+The highest sales estimate is $24.00 million and the lowest is $10.62 million.
+Sol-Gel Technologies reported sales of -$10.11 million during the same quarter last year, which indicates a positive year-over-year growth rate of 281.7%.
+The firm is expected to announce its next quarterly earnings report on Thursday, March 3rd.

-According to Zacks, analysts expect that Sol-Gel Technologies will report full-year sales of $29.20 million for the current fiscal year, with estimates ranging from $21.59 million to $34.50 million.
-For the next financial year, analysts anticipate that the business will post sales of $22.16 million, with estimates ranging from $11.40 million to $31.41 million.
-Zacks’ sales calculations are an average based on a survey of sell-side research firms that cover Sol-Gel Technologies.
+On average, analysts expect that Sol-Gel Technologies will report full-year sales of $29.20 million for the current year, with estimates ranging from $21.59 million to $34.50 million.
+For the next year, analysts expect that the business will report sales of $22.16 million, with estimates ranging from $11.40 million to $31.41 million.
+Zacks’ sales averages are an average based on a survey of sell-side research analysts that cover Sol-Gel Technologies.

-Sol-Gel Technologies (NASDAQ:SLGL) last released its quarterly earnings data on Thursday, November 11th.
-The company reported $0.05 earnings per share for the quarter, beating the consensus estimate of ($0.08) by $0.13.
-The company had revenue of $8.84 million during the quarter, compared to the consensus estimate of $9.53 million.
+Sol-Gel Technologies (NASDAQ:SLGL) last released its quarterly earnings results on Thursday, November 11th.
+The company reported $0.05 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.08) by $0.13.
+The firm had revenue of $8.84 million for the quarter, compared to analysts’ expectations of $9.53 million.

 A hedge fund recently raised its stake in Sol-Gel Technologies stock.
-Raymond James & Associates boosted its position in Sol-Gel Technologies Ltd. (NASDAQ:SLGL) by 14.1% during the third quarter, according to its most recent 13F filing with the SEC.
-The firm owned 36,608 shares of the company’s stock after acquiring an additional 4,519 shares during the period.
-Raymond James & Associates owned 0.18% of Sol-Gel Technologies worth $365,000 as of its most recent SEC filing.
-28.75% of the stock is currently owned by institutional investors and hedge funds.
+Raymond James Financial Services Advisors Inc. increased its holdings in shares of Sol-Gel Technologies Ltd. (NASDAQ:SLGL) by 6.2% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 129,011 shares of the company’s stock after acquiring an additional 7,544 shares during the period.
+Raymond James Financial Services Advisors Inc. owned approximately 0.63% of Sol-Gel Technologies worth $1,288,000 as of its most recent SEC filing.
+28.79% of the stock is owned by institutional investors.

 Sol-Gel Technologies Ltd. is a clinical-stage dermatology company, which engages in the identification, development, and commercialization of topical dermatological drug products for the treatment of skin diseases.
 Its products include VERED, TWIN, and SIRS-T. The company was founded by David Avnir and Alon Seri-Levy on October 28, 1997 and is headquartered in Ness Ziona, Israel.